Fighting High Property Tax for over 30 Years!

 REFUNDS FOR OVERPAYMENT:

 If a refund for overpayment of taxes is warranted, then expect a refund check (rule of thumb) in 3 or 4 months from the date of the resolution of your petition by the Special Magistrate.
 Another rule of thumb is – whoever pays the taxes receives the refund check (e.g. lender).
-Remember, that at least 75% of the real estate taxes have to be paid by March 31, 2022.
-April 1, 2022 is the delinquent date for payment of taxes.
+Remember, that at least 75% of the real estate taxes must be paid by March 31, 2025.
+April 1, 2025 is the delinquent date for payment of taxes.
 On or after the delinquency date, any and all petitions are deemed voided and any awarded tax relief will be denied; no matter when your hearing is scheduled.
 100% of personal property taxes have to be paid by March 31st.
-If 75% of taxes are paid and you prevail at the hearing then the Tax Collector Office will send you a bill for the remaining balance of 25%; usually in 30 days.
+If 75% of taxes are paid and you prevail at the hearing then the Tax Collector Office will send you a bill for the remaining balance of 25%; usually in 30 days, you will still be entitled to your refund of taxes. based on Magistrates decision.

 IT IS YOUR CALL!